zbysir/vpl/doc/syntax.md

     </div>
 </div>
 ```
-If the template is executed in order, it will take 3s.
-To parallel them, you can wrap them with `parallel` component.
+Tt will take 3s if the template is executed in order.
+You can wrap them with `parallel` component to parallel them.

 ```vue
 <div>